CurtisNewbie/servlet-notes/java-servlet-spec-4.md

 ## 4.2 Initialization Parameters

-**ServletContext** interface provides following method sto access to the context initialization parameters that are specified by the developers in **deployment descripto**
+**ServletContext** interface provides following method sto access to the context initialization parameters that are specified by the developers in **deployment descriptor**

 - String getInitParameter(String name)
 - Enumeration<String> getInitParameterNames()